W[1]-hardness of some domination-like problems parameterized by tree-width: Proof of Theorem : 1 -hardness of

-However, we need a technical condition on such gaps.
-The construction of some of our gadgets (gadgets \gadget{C} and \gadget{L}, see below) will require gaps of length depending on the number of vertices in the input graph.
-For this purpose, we suppose that a gap of length $t$ can be found at distance $\poly(t)$ in \si, that is $\gapm(t,q)$ (for some $q$) is polynomial in $t$.
+Some of our gadgets (for instance \gadgetname{capacity} and \gadgetname{limitation} gadgets, see below) will require gaps of length depending on the number of vertices in the input graph.
+Thus we need a technical condition on $\gapp$, allowing us to get a polynomial-sized construction: we suppose that a gap of length at least $t$ can be found at distance $\poly(t)$ in \si, that is $\gapp(t,q)$ (for some $q \in \N$) is polynomial in $t$.
+More formally, we suppose the following condition on $\gapp$: